Weinberg-Lab/Weinberg-Lab.github.io/index.md

 ---
 ---

-# Weinberg-Lab's Website
+# Exploring the Intersection of Metabolism and Immunity

-Welcome to the Weinberg Lab!
+Welcome to the Weinberg Lab website!
 Our lab is interested in the fundamental question of **how metabolism influences immunity**, from dendritic cell biology to lactate to primary mitochondrial disorders.
 We are located in the Pathology Department of the Feinberg School of Medicine at Northwestern University.

 {% include section.html %}